 - Really important in eye sensitivity which is common in MTHFR defects.
 Helps detox, build and repair cells, regulate essential body chemical pathways.
 Great for brain, prostate, blood sugar, digestion function etc.

 - ZMA is a natural supplement used by atheletes and body builders that is awesome for sleeping better, repairing, increasing hormone levels naturally.

 - Improves glutathione usage and protects the liver.

 Here are some things that Dr. Rawlings recommends you can do to optimize your methyl folate levels and improve your symptoms due to your MTHFR gene mutations you find through MTHFR testing.

 Get my easy checklist for MTHFR gene mutation, it walks you through all the steps, and gives you a list of all the highest foods in Folate and B12 so you can make sure you buy the best produce when you take your next trip to the grocery store.

 Stop Eating Folic Acid!
 (Folate vs Folic Acid)

-Folic acid is a man mad supplement added to “enrich” foods.
+Folic acid is a man made supplement added to “enrich” foods.
 Ben Lynch explains the difference extremely well.